leikind/wice_grid/README.md

 ## Requirements and Rails versions

 ```
-# Rails 5, 6
+# Rails 5, 6, and 7.0 without importmap (see below)
 gem 'wice_grid', '~> 6.1'

 # Rails 4
 gem 'wice_grid', '3.6.2'
 ```

-WiceGrid relies on jQuery.
+WiceGrid relies on jQuery and coffeescript.
+So the current version will not work with Rails 7, that uses gem `importmap-rails`.
+But if your application allows the javascript transpiling the gem should work.

+The development of the version of WiceGrid that works with Ruby 7.1 and higher is in progress.

 If you need a JS Datepicker, WiceGrid supports jQuery Datepicker or [Bootstrap Datepicker](https://github.com/Nerian/bootstrap-datepicker-rails), so you might need one of